Catching the Wolf of Wall Street

 Catching the Wolf of Wall Street: More Incredible True Stories of Fortunes, Schemes, Parties, and Prison is the second non-fiction book by former stockbroker and trader Jordan Belfort.
 The text was initially published on February 24, 2009, by Bantam Books.

 Overview

-The first book, The Wolf of Wall Street, explores his rise and fall in the financial world.
-The second memoir describes Belfort's life and events after his arrest.
+Belfort's first book was titled The Wolf of Wall Street, and his rise and fall in the financial world.
+This second memoir describes Belfort's life and events after his arrest.
 The sale of the rights to cinematize these two books is estimated to have earned Belfort some $2 million.